-Panic attacks are a type of anxiety disorder that can severely impact on the child’s ability to take part in everyday activities.
-The good news is they respond well to treatment.
+Panic attacks are a type of anxiety disorder that can severely impact on a child’s ability to take part in everyday activities.
+Parents are often relieved to hear that panic attacks respond well to treatment.

 There are two component parts to panic attacks or panic disorder as it is sometimes called.
 The first part is the panic attack itself, the second part is the fear of future panic attacks.